dps923/winter2020/graded-work/assign4.md

 Select item controller **...SelectList**
 For each of these files, change the file name extension to "txt".

-4. Right-click the folder, and choose **Compress “xxxxxxxx”**, which creates a zip file.
+4. Right-click the project folder, and choose **Compress “xxxxxxxx”**, which creates a zip file.

 5. Login to Blackboard/My.Seneca, and in this course's Assignments area, look for the upload link, and submit your work there.